pierreant/wine-ml-on-aws-lambda/README.md

 ## The general architecture

-The code is split into 2 Lambdas:
+As depicted in the diagram below, the code is split into 2 Lambdas:

  1. The training Lambda
     * Train the model